-For students, you should first discuss the conflict and your requested accommodation with your professor at the earliest possible time.
-You or your instructor may also seek assistance from the Dean of Students Office or the Office of Equal Opportunity.
+If an academic or work requirement conflicts with your religious practices and/or observances, you may request reasonable accommodations.
+Your request must be in writing, and I will review the request.
+You or your instructor may also seek assistance from the Dean of Students Office or the Office of Equal Opportunity and Compliance.